lavary/laravel-menu/README.md

 ?>
 ```

-**Attention** `$MyNavBar` is just a hypothetical name I used in these examples; You can name your menus whatever you please.
+**Attention** `$MyNavBar` is just a hypothetical name I used in these examples; You may name your menus whatever you please.

-In the above example `Menu::make()` creates a menu named `MyNavBar`, Adds the menu instance to the `Menu::collection` and ultimately makes `$myNavBar` object available across all views.
+In the above example `Menu::make()` creates a menu named `MyNavBar`, Adds the menu instance to the `Menu::collection` and ultimately makes `$myNavBar` object available across all application views.

-This method accepts a callable inside which you can define your items. `add` method defines a new item.
+This method accepts a callable inside which you can define your menu items. `add` method defines a new item.
 It receives two parameters, the first one is the item title and the second one is options.

 *options* can be a simple string representing a URL or an associative array of options and HTML attributes which we'll discuss shortly.